zwenergy/CPAK2040-Zero/README.md

 ## Shell
-A first version of a 3D printable shell can be found in the STL folder.
+A first version of a 3D printable shell can be found [here](https://www.printables.com/model/1255674-cpak2040-zero-shell).
+It's a remix of JTG_16's shell for FRAM controller pak PCBs which can be found [here](https://www.thingiverse.com/thing:6784987).

 ## Disclaimer
 **Use the files and/or schematics to build your own board at your own risk**.